On UMAP's true loss function: UMAP's sampling strategy and effective loss function

-We illustrate our analysis on the C. elegans dataset~\cite{packer2019lineage, narayan2020density}.
-We start out with a 100 dimensional PCA of the data\footnote{obtained from \url{http://cb.csail.mit.edu/cb/densvis/datasets/}} and use the cosine metric in high-dimensional space, consider local neighborhoods of 30 data points and optimize for 750 epochs as done in~\cite{narayan2020density}.
+We illustrate our analysis on the C. elegans dataset~\cite{packer2019lineage, narayan2021assessing}.
+We start out with a 100 dimensional PCA of the data\footnote{ obtained from \url{http://cb.csail.mit.edu/cb/densvis/datasets/}.
+We informed the authors of our use of the dataset, which they license under CC BY-NC 2.0.} and use the cosine metric in high-dimensional space, consider local neighborhoods of 30 data points and optimize for 750 epochs as done in~\cite{narayan2021assessing}.
 The resulting visualization is depicted in Figure~\ref{subfig:c_elegans_UMAP}.
 On this dataset the average value of $1-\mu_{ij}$ is $0.9999$ but the maximal effective repulsive weight $\max_{ij}\frac{(d_i+d_j)m}{2n}$ is $0.0043$, showing the dramatic reduction of repulsion due to negative sampling.
-During each optimization epoch, we log our effective loss $\tilde{\mathcal{L}}$~\eqref{eq:eff_loss}, the actual loss $\tilde{\mathcal{L}^t}$~\eqref{eq:actual_loss} of each epoch computed based on the sampled (negative) pairs as well the purported UMAP loss $\mathcal{L}$~\eqref{eq:UMAP_obj_embd} for the current embedding.
+After each optimization epoch, we log our effective loss $\tilde{\mathcal{L}}$~\eqref{eq:eff_loss}, the actual loss $\tilde{\mathcal{L}^t}$~\eqref{eq:actual_loss} of each epoch computed based on the sampled (negative) pairs as well the purported UMAP loss $\mathcal{L}$~\eqref{eq:UMAP_obj_embd}.\footnote{Our code is publicly available at \url{https://github.com/hci-unihd/UMAPs-true-loss}.} We always consider the embeddings at the end of each epoch.
+Note that UMAP's implementation updates each embedding $e_i$ not just once at the end of the epoch but as soon as $i$ is incident to a sampled edge or sampled as a negative sample.
+This difference does not change the actual loss much, see Appendix~\ref{app:implementation}.
+The result is plotted in Figure~\ref{fig:c_elegans_losses}.
 We can see that our predicted loss matches its actual counterpart nearly perfectly.
 While both, $\tilde{\mathcal{L}}$ and $\tilde{\mathcal{L}}^t$, agree with the attractive part of the supposed UMAP loss, its repulsive part and thus the total loss are two orders of magnitude higher.
 Furthermore, driven by the repulsive part, the total intended UMAP loss increases during much of the optimization process, while the actual and effective losses decrease, exemplifying that UMAP really optimizes our effective loss $\tilde{\mathcal{L}}$ ~\eqref{eq:eff_loss} instead of its purported loss $\mathcal{L}$~\eqref{eq:UMAP_obj_embd}.